mocdaniel/k8s-primer/docs/setup/installation.md

 ### macOS and Windows

 On macOS and Windows, you will need to install [Docker Desktop](https://docs.docker.com/desktop/install/mac-install/).
 You can download the installer from the [Docker website](https://www.docker.com/products/docker-desktop).
-This is due to the two OS'es system architecture.
+This is due to the two OS'es system design.

 Docker Desktop will spawn a VM in the background upon first start and install the Docker runtime in this VM.
 You can then use Docker on Windows and MacOS as usual.

-!!! info "Info"
+!!! info "WSL users"
     If you are using **WSL** (Windows Subsystem for Linux), please read ahead for Linux instructions.

 A recent, more performant, and less resource-hungry alternative **on MacOS** is [OrbStack](https://orbstack.dev).
 Since I haven't had enough time to properly evaluate it yet, I won't provide installation instructions and/or support for this workshop (yet).

-Once installed, you can check if Docker is working by running the `hello-world` container:
+Once installed, you can check if Docker is working by running the `hello-world` container image:

 ```bash
 sudo docker run hello-world